joonalaurila0/confectionery-api/README.md

 API for [Ecommerce client](https://github.com/oscarl0000/confectionery-store)

 REST API built with NestJS 8.4.1 and TypeScript 4.7.4 for the [confectionary-store](https://github.com/oscarl0000/confectionery-store) client, interfaces with PostgreSQL 14.0 with TypeORM 0.3.7 to serve data to the client.
 API also has Swagger/OpenAPI to give definitions of the routes.
 Payment gateway is handled through Stripe API and client uses jwt's for authentication of the users, this is implemented through Passport libraries.
-Integration and end-to-end testing is implemented through jest, sinon and supertest.
+Integration and end-to-end testing is implemented through jest and supertest.

 * Swagger UI at: `localhost:3000/api`.